DAP2022/DataScienceTrainingCurriculum/programming/rii/Course_content_RMD/Module_4.md

 - Fisher’s exact test (another type of Contingency test that is exact)

 ## Activities:
 - Use data sets to investigate normality, test a hypothesis with all appropriate examinations of the data (normality etc.), and produce a Kaplan-Meier curve for a built-in data set.
+- Recapitulate the ROC/AUC example